ChenjieXu/pyzxing/README.md

 # pyzxing

 python-zxing does not work properly and is out of maintenance.
-So I decide to create this repository so that Pythoneer can take advantage of zxing library with minimum cost.
+So I decide to create this repository so that Pythoneers can take advantage of zxing library with minimum cost.

 ## Install Zxing Module